-In determining apportionment among wrongdoers, the Court had regard to an array of considerations.
-In particular, in the circumstances of the case, the complex web of overlapping duties in tort and contract was considered, and regard was had to how this affected the responsibility of each party for the resulting loss.
-The Fire Engineer was particularly culpable as he had been engaged to guard against the risk that materialised.
+had been engaged to guard against the risk that materialised.
 In a similar vein, the Building Surveyor was particularly culpable given its role in ensuring compliance with building standards.
 However, the specialisation of the Fire Engineer, and the knowledge of the materials on the building and the danger those materials presented, ultimately led to a greater degree of culpability.

 This case provides some indication of the way apportionment factors may be applied in a construction context, albeit in a tortious setting.
 Legislative developments in NSW are likely to only expand the number of those owing duties of care in the construction sector.
-71 The application of the proportionate liability regime to those owing contractual warranties will broaden the scope of parties subject to questions of apportionment.
-72 Such breadth brings additional complexity.
+The application of the proportionate liability regime to those owing contractual warranties will broaden the scope of parties subject to questions of apportionment.
+Such breadth brings additional complexity.